SwissWoodSolutions/swisswoodsolutions.github.io/en/about.md

   - ![Munish Chanana](/assets/images/About_4_Munish_Chanana_Tropical_Wood_Tropenholz_Ersatz_Alternative_Sonowood_Ebony_Ebenholz_SwissWoodSolutions_Klimaschutz_ETH_Zuerich_Startup_Schweiz_Switzerland.jpg)

-    ### Dr. Munish Chanana, Co-CEO and Head of R\&D,
+    ### Dr. Munish Chanana, Head of R\&D,

-    studied chemistry at the University of Münster (Germany) and later received his PhD from the Max Planck Institute (Germany).
+    studied chemistry at the University of Münster, Germany, and later received his PhD from the Max Planck Institute in Potsdam, Germany.
 He acquired profound research experience in hierarchical biological materials, chemical synthesis and physical chemistry of interfaces.
     Prior to his engagement at Swiss Wood Solutions, Munish Chanana led the group of Hierarchical Nano-Bio Materials at the Institute for Building Materials at ETH Zurich.
+In addition, he is engaged as a reviewer of numerous scientific journals.

     <chanana@swisswoodsolutions.ch>

     Tel. +41 76 688 70 02 (CH)
     Tel. +49 176 63 00 44 09 (D)